Chafalleiro/Styles-selector/README.txt

 == Installation ==

-1a.
-Upload `styleselector` directory to the `/wp-content/plugins/` directory 2a.
+1 a.
+Upload `styleselector` directory to the `/wp-content/plugins/` directory 2 a.
 Activate the plugin through the 'Plugins' menu in WordPress

-1b.
+1 b.
 Upload the zip with the "Upload plugin" Administrator menu option.
-2b.
+2 b.
 Activate it.

 3. An new option "Style selector" will appear in the settting menu.
 There will be the configuration screen.